townmath/cisp400-reader/docs/_sources/beginnings/compiling.rst.txt

 .. note::

    All of these steps are demonstrated on a `*nix` style operating system:
-   GNU/Linux, Unix, Mac OSX, or Cygwin on Windows.
+   GNU/Linux, Unix, MacOS, or Cygwin on Windows.

-   I do not know if you could run them on the *Windows System for Linux (WSL)* as I have never tried that.

 1. First, open a terminal since all of the command that follow are typed on the command line.